ros2hp/grmgr/README.md

 **_grmgr_** could also send regular **_dop_** status reports to an "application dashboard" for display purposes or recording in a database for later analysis.

 That is the big picture view of **_grmgr_**.
 In its current guise it has no hooks into system monitors or dashboards.
 However when operating in the cloud this is a simple matter of implementing one or two API calls for the relevant services offered by the cloud vendor.
-In the case of AWS, for example, implementing a single API from the SNS service into **_grmgr_** is all that is necessary to have the application respond to CloudWatch alerts.
+In the case of AWS, for example, implementing a single API from the SNS service into **_grmgr_** is all that is necessary to have the application respond to CloudWatch scaling alerts.
 Too easy.